saurabhp75/saurabhp75.github.io/_notes/kotlin.md

 ```

 ### also function
-- also function works very similarly to the let function.
+- `also` function works very similarly to the `let` function.
-- Just like let,also passes the receiver you call it on as an argument to a lambda you provide.
+- Just like let, `also` passes the receiver you call it on as an argument to a lambda you provide.
 - But also returns the receiver, rather than the result of the lambda.
-- Since also returns the receiver instead of the result of the lambda, you cancontinue to chain additional function calls on to the original receiver.
+- Since also returns the receiver instead of the result of the lambda, you can continue to chain additional function calls on to the original receiver.

 ### takeIf function
-- `takeif` evaluates a condition providedin a lambda, called a `predicate`, that returns either true or false depending on theconditions defined.
+- `takeif` evaluates a condition providedin a lambda, called a `predicate`, that returns either true or false depending on the conditions defined.
 - If the condition evaluates as true, the receiver is returned from takeIf.
 If the condition is false, null is returned instead.

 ```kotlin